Convergence of scalar-flat metrics on manifolds with boundary under a Yamabe-type flow: Abstract

 \section{Abstract}

-This paper is concerned with a Yamabe-type flow for compact Riemannian manifolds with boundary.
-The convergence of this flow is established if the manifold with boundary satisfies either a generic condition or a positive mass theorem.
+We study a conformal flow for compact Riemannian manifolds of dimension greater than two with boundary.
+Convergence to a scalar-flat metric with constant mean curvature on the boundary is established in dimensions up to seven, and in any dimensions if the manifold is spin or if it satisfies a generic condition.